Religion of Humanity: Influence

-International Influence
+Positivist Church of Brazil

 Comtean Positivism was relatively popular in Brazil.
-In 1881 Miguel Lemos and Raimundo Teixeira Mendes organized the "Positivist Church of Brazil."
+In 1881 Miguel Lemos and Raimundo Teixeira Mendes organized the "Positivist Church of Brazil" after talks with Pierre Laffitte, disciple of Comte and manager of his estate, in Paris.
 In 1897 the "Temple of Humanity" was created.
 The services at the Temple could go on for up to four hours and that, combined with a certain moral strictness, led to some decline during the Republican period.
 Nevertheless it had appeal with the military class as Benjamin Constant joined the group before breaking with it because he deemed Mendes and Lemos as too fanatical.
 Cândido Rondon's conversion proved more solid as he remained an orthodox Positivist and a member of the faith long after the church's importance waned.
+The Positivists, religious or not, greatly influenced the Brazilian republicanist movement, and were influential for the abolishment of the monarchy and the Proclamation of the Republic in 1889.

-Although declined, the church still survives in Brazil.
-The national flag of Brazil bears the "Ordem e Progresso" ("Order and Progress"), inspired by Comte's motto of positivism: "L’amour pour principe et l’ordre pour base; le progrès pour but" ("Love as a principle and order as the basis; progress as the goal").
+The national flag of Brazil bears the motto "Ordem e Progresso" ("Order and Progress"), inspired by Comte's motto of positivism: "L'amour pour principe et l'ordre pour base; le progrès pour but" ("Love as a principle and order as the basis; progress as the goal").
+Although it has declined, the church still survives in Brazil.
+It has three remaining temples: one in Porto Alegre, one in Curitiba and in Rio de Janeiro.

 Comte also influenced the Young Turks political movement.